LabBench-Society/LabBench.Documentation/content/en/docs/experiments/tests/psychophysics/ThresholdEstimation.md

 ### Psi-Method

 The Psi method is a Bayesian adaptive procedure for efficiently estimating the parameters of a psychometric function.
 Unlike staircase methods, which primarily converge to a single threshold value, the Psi method explicitly models the entire psychometric function and selects stimulus intensities that maximize expected information gain on each trial.
 At each iteration, the Psi method evaluates the expected posterior entropy for all candidate stimulus intensities and selects the one that minimizes this entropy, thereby maximizing the expected reduction in uncertainty about the psychometric parameters.

-For each trial, the Psi method performs the following steps:

-1. **Posterior prediction**: For each candidate stimulus intensity, the method predicts the probability of a correct response under the current posterior.
-2. **Expected entropy computation**: The expected posterior entropy is computed for each candidate intensity, marginalizing over possible responses.
-3. **Optimal stimulus selection**: The stimulus intensity that minimizes expected entropy is selected for the next trial.
-4. **Posterior update**: After observing the actual response, Bayes’ rule is used to update the posterior distribution over psychometric parameters.

 This process is repeated until the predefined number of trials is reached.
 This method is illustrated in figure 4.